mui/material-ui/docs/data/system/getting-started/usage/usage.md

 >
 ```

-These shorthands are **optional**, they are great to save time when writing styles but it can be overwhelming to learn new custom APIs.
+These shorthands are optional—they are great to save time when writing styles, but it's not necessary to use them.

-You might want to skip this part and bet on CSS, it has been standardized for decades, head to the [next section](#superset-of-css).
+## Superset of CSS

-### Superset of CSS
+The `sx` prop supports CSS syntax including child and pseudo-selectors, media queries, raw CSS values, and more.

-As part of the prop, you can use any regular CSS too: child or pseudo-selectors, media queries, raw CSS values, etc. Here are a few examples:
+Here are a few examples of how you can implement these CSS features:

-- Using pseudo selectors:
+- Using pseudo-selectors:

   ```jsx
   <Box